The Surangama Sutra: Chapter Two – Section 3

 Visual Awareness Does Not Perish

-Having heard the Buddha’s teachings, Ānanda and the great assembly all felt calm and serene, their bodies at ease and their minds in peace.
+Having heard the Buddha’s teachings, Ananda and the great assembly all felt calm and serene, their bodies at ease and their minds in peace.
 They realized that since beginningless time they had strayed from the primordial mind.
 They had been mistaken about conditioned objects, and they had made distinctions about mental formations, which are empty in essence.
 Now they all had awakened, and each was like a lost infant suddenly reunited with its loving mother.
-Putting their palms together, they bowed to the Buddha.
-They couldn’t wait to hear the Buddha reveal the contrasting qualities of body and mind — what is true and what is false, what is real and what is insubstantial, what comes into being and then ceases to be, and what neither comes into being nor perishes.
+Putting their palms together and bowing to the Buddha, they couldn’t wait to hear the Buddha reveal the contrasting qualities of body and mind — what is true and what is false, what is real and what is insubstantial, what comes into being and then ceases to be, and what neither comes into being nor perishes.

-The king answered, “Your Holiness, this body of mine will keep on changing till it perishes in the end.”
+The king answered, “World-Honored One, this body of mine will keep on changing till it perishes in the end.”

 The Buddha said, “Great King, you have not perished yet.
 How is it that you know you will perish?”